sanny32/VBAGit/README.md

 ## Installation

- To install add-in after building you must execute RegisterAddinForIDE.reg file to add information in windows registry
+ To install add-in after building you must execute RegisterAddinForIDE.reg file to add information in the windows registry.